f3d-app/f3d/doc/user/PARSING.md

 - double: A floating point number.
 - ratio: A double dividend over a double divisor, stored in a double.
 - string: A string of characters.
+- path: A path to a local file.
-- color: A RGB color
+- color: A RGB color.
-- direction: A 3D vector representing a direction
+- direction: A 3D vector representing a direction.

 As well as a list for bool, int, double, ratio, string, noted as